pdlfs/umbrella/README.md

 this project by first looking to see if there is a cached local tar file available.
 If it is present, then that is used.
 Otherwise we access the project over the internet using git.
-Supporting cached local tar files is imporant for enviroments where access to the internet is restricted.
+Supporting cached local tar files is important for environments where access to the internet is restricted.

 The umbrella_patchcmd looks for patches in 4 places and generates